du82/unfathoming/content/archive/2024/my-college-experience.md

 > Me: "So what is that"

-> Her: "They'll get back to you"{% sidenote "Again, who is they?", "note4" %}
+> Her: "They'll get back to you"{% sidenote "Again, who is they?" %}

 > Me: "Okay, so they'll let me know what's up? or"